Master's Degree Policies

 Multiple Graduate Degrees

 On occasion, a student may be allowed to work at satisfying the requirements of two graduate degrees concurrently.
-In completing all program and Graduate College requirements for two degrees, a maximum of nine (9) graduate credits of course work can be applied to both programs of study as approved by all members of both supervisory committees, the two program administrators, the academic dean(s), and the Dean of the Graduate College.
-A student pursuing multiple graduate degrees must maintain continuous enrollment in each program.
+In completing all program and Graduate College requirements for two degrees, a maximum of 10 graduate credits of course work can be applied to both programs of study as approved by all members of both supervisory committees, the two program administrators, the academic dean(s), and the Dean of the Graduate College.

 The disquisitions must differ substantially and must result from substantial work completed independently in each discipline.
 There are two final examinations.
 The appropriate time limitation applies to all course work.